Irom Sharmila Chanu: Activism

-Fast

-Sharmila, who was 28 at the time of Malom Massacre, began to fast in protest.
-Her primary demand to the Indian government has been the repeal of the Armed Forces (Special Powers) Act (AFSPA).
-She began her fast in Malom on 5 November 2000, and vowed not to eat, drink, comb her hair or look in a mirror until AFSPA was repealed.

-Three days after she began her strike, she was arrested by the police and charged with an "attempt to commit suicide", which was unlawful under the Indian Penal Code (IPC) at that time, and was later transferred to judicial custody.
-Her health deteriorated rapidly, and nasogastric intubation was forced on her from 21 November in order to keep her alive while under arrest.
+Her primary demand to the Indian government was the repeal of the Armed Forces (Special Powers) Act (AFSPA).
+Three days after she began her strike, she was arrested by the police and charged with an "attempt to commit suicide", which was unlawful under the Indian Penal Code (IPC), and transferred to judicial custody.
+Nasogastric intubation was forced on her from 21 November in order to keep her alive.

 Sharmila has been regularly released and re-arrested every year since her hunger strike began.

-By 2004, Sharmila had become an "icon of public resistance."
+By 2004, Sharmila was said to be an "icon of public resistance."
 Following her procedural release on 2 October 2006 Sharmila went to Raj Ghat, New Delhi, which she said was "to pay floral tribute to my idol, Mahatma Gandhi."
-Later that evening, Sharmila headed for Jantar Mantar for a protest demonstration where she was joined by students, human rights activists and other concerned citizens.
+Later that evening, Sharmila headed for Jantar Mantar for a protest where she was joined by other concerned citizens.
 On 6 October, she was re-arrested by the Delhi police for attempting suicide and was taken to the All India Institute of Medical Sciences, where she wrote letters to the Prime Minister, the President, and the Home Minister.
-At this time, she met and won the support of Nobel-laureate Shirin Ebadi, the Nobel Laureate and human rights activist, who promised to take up Sharmila's cause at the United Nations Human Rights Council.
+At this time, she met and won the support of Nobel-laureate Shirin Ebadi, who promised to take up Sharmila's cause at the United Nations Human Rights Council.